worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-playlist-2022/index.md

 bassist Tommy Lake (his brother) and guitarist Al Machida.
 Kahauana Lake's music was influential in creating a contemporary Hawai'ian style.
-During the second Hawai'ian Renaissance Movement in the 1960s and 1970s, Lake, his bandmates, and Ma'iki Aiu Lake----an eminent hula dancer, teacher and his wife----inspired a new generation of Hawai\'ian hula dancers and musicians who resisted colonialism and American imperialism by promoting traditional Hawai'ian music and dance as well as singing contemporary music in the Hawai'ian language (Hula Records 2013;
+During the second Hawai'ian Renaissance Movement in the 1960s and 1970s, Lake, his bandmates, and Ma'iki Aiu Lake---an eminent hula dancer, teacher and his wife---inspired a new generation of Hawai\'ian hula dancers and musicians who resisted colonialism and American imperialism by promoting traditional Hawai'ian music and dance as well as singing contemporary music in the Hawai'ian language (Hula Records 2013;